 (c) receive information from HMRC.

 Good MTD-compatible accounting software will undertake all these tasks as a matter of course.
 If you use more than one application then all the software you use will need to be digitally linked (see “What’s a digital link in MTD for VAT?“), and it is not permitted for you to manually copy information from one system to another.

 If you use more than one software package, at least one of them must be able to record and preserve digital records for the purposes of VAT.

-A. This is one of the technical terms is at the heart of unlocking what HMRC means when it talks about making tax digital (the other is “digital record“).
+This is one of the technical terms is at the heart of unlocking what HMRC means when it talks about making tax digital (the other is “digital record“).

 It’s actually quite simple.
 A digital link is one where data can be transferred between different software or computer systems.
 It also includes formulae in spreadsheets as part of the VAT calculations.

 Crucially, the link is both digital and automated.
 You might have to tap or click to initiate the transfer to data but once you do, it happens digitally.

 The definition of a digital link is surprisingly broad.
 It includes emailing a spreadsheet to your accountant, for example, so they can import the data into their software for the purposes of calculating and filing your VAT liability.

 In this example, for MTD compliance the ledger for the invoice must be digitally linked to the other ledger or software package through a more automated mechanism such as file sharing or integration.

 You need to digitally keep and preserve information relating to VAT, and file VAT returns digitally using compatible software.

 This doesn’t stop you creating paper-based notes or invoices, but the invoice level data must be transferred into your MTD-compatible software at some point.

 Notably, there’s no requirement for the MTD-compatible software to issue the invoice but, again, most of the invoice details must be entered into the software at some point—and once there must be preserved, it is likely to be more efficient to simply issue the invoice directly from your software if this is possible.

 What’s the MTD for VAT “soft landing” period?

 The term “soft landing” was introduced early in the MTD for VAT discussions and the meaning has changed over time so it’s important to understand the legal meaning which is defined in the VAT Notice.

 However, even though this is done solely via a computer, it’s not automated, so isn’t considered a digital link as defined by the MTD for VAT regulations.

-The one exception to this is where data is transferred, following preparation of the information required for the VAT Return, to another product (for example, a bridging product) that is API-enabled solely for the purpose of submitting the nine-box VAT return data to HMRC.
-The transfer of data to this product must be digital.
+The one exception to this is where data is transferred, following preparation of the information required for the VAT return, to another product (for example, a bridging product) that is API-enabled solely for the purpose of submitting the nine-box VAT return data to HMRC.

 According to HMRC, the soft landing period is only to allow businesses time to update legacy systems.

 It would be a mistake for businesses and accountants to spend the soft landing period to simply put-off switching to a fully digital solution for VAT.

 What’s a digital record—and what digital records does my business (or my clients) have to keep for MTD for VAT?

-Records that aren’t required to complete your VAT return don’t need to be kept digitally—although good accounting software will help keep most if not all of your records digitally, putting you in the best place for further MTD implementation by HMRC in 2020 and beyond.
+Records that aren’t required to complete your VAT return don’t need to be kept digitally—although good accounting software will help keep most if not all of your records digitally, putting you in the best place for further MTD implementation by HMRC in 2021 and beyond.

 VAT Notice 700/22 sets out what VAT records must be kept digitally, which for most businesses includes your business name, the address of your principal place of business, your VAT registration number and details of any VAT accounting schemes that you use.

 Some businesses will need to keep more or less information depending on their VAT scheme and circumstances.

 Technically speaking these don’t need to be kept digitally for MTD for VAT but, as mentioned, your business will be at a significant disadvantage in future if you fail to do so.

 Does MTD for VAT apply to all VAT schemes?

-If you are a small business and use the Flat Rate Scheme you don’t need to keep a digital record of your purchases unless they are capital expenditure goods on which input tax can be claimed.
+If you are a small business and use the Flat Rate Scheme, you don’t need to keep a digital record of your purchases unless they are capital expenditure goods on which input tax can be claimed.

 If you account for VAT using a Retail Scheme—for example, because you make sales using a Point of Sale (POS) terminal—you must keep a digital record of your Daily Gross Takings (DGT).

 If you account for VAT using the Margin Scheme because you resell second-hand goods, works of art, antiques, collectors’ items or are a tour operator using the Tour Operators Margin Scheme (TOMS) you aren’t required to keep the additional records required for these schemes in digital form.

 Under MTD for VAT, what digital records does my business (or client) need to keep for any adjustments—including partial exemption adjustments and fuel surcharge adjustments?

-A. Where you are allowed or required to adjust the VAT amount in line with existing VAT rules, you must record this adjustment in MTD-compatible software as a digital record.
+Where you are allowed or required to adjust the VAT amount in line with existing VAT rules, you must record this adjustment in MTD-compatible software as a digital record.

 However, it’s a good idea to retain a digital link (for example, attaching a calculation spreadsheet to a journal) as this could help with any future audit or investigation.

 My business (or client) is VAT registered but turnover is under the threshold.
 Does MTD for VAT apply?

 In such a case you must tell HMRC in writing that the business wants to “deregister” (HMRC doesn’t specify how this can be done but we assume it can be done via webchat, phone or post).

 If a business is voluntarily registered for VAT then as soon as the taxable turnover is above the VAT threshold, the MTD rules become mandatory.

 Is my business or client exempt from MTD for VAT?

-A. Outside of turnover being below the threshold, exemptions are allowed under the following conditions:
+Outside of turnover being below the threshold, exemptions are allowed under the following conditions:

 (a) religious beliefs are incompatible with the requirements of MTD for VAT.
 This is typically that the individuals running the business are unable to use computers because of their beliefs.